-Our group set out to cover as systematically as possible the whole process.
-We formed small teams of one to five researchers, grouped either by discipline, thematic interest or home institution and scheduled individual attendance with two constraints: have all events covered at the whole group level, including both the plenary sessions and the parallel group discussions; and maintain a constant presence of each team throughout the process.
-Albeit demanding, these requirements were to a large extent fulfilled, with attendance never falling below 20 researchers (Figure 1).
+Our group set out to cover the whole process as systematically as possible.
+We formed small teams of one to five researchers, grouped either by discipline, thematic interest or home institution.
+We then scheduled individual attendance with two constraints: have all events covered at the whole-group level, including both the plenary sessions and the parallel group discussions; and maintain a permanent presence of each team throughout the process.
+These requirements were demanding, considering the three-week notice between the circulation of the call and the beginning of the CCC, the planning of all CCC sessions on weekends and the many disruptions that occurred in the CCC schedule (see Section 2).
+Yet they were to a large extent fulfilled, with attendance never falling below 20 researchers, about two-third of us being able to follow at least than 50% of the proceedings, and five of us even following 100% of it.
 At the beginning of each session, our plenary group would meet in person to discuss the protocol and agree on an allocation of teams and researchers across parallel sessions.
 In between sessions, we would meet remotely to share observations and discuss preliminary findings.
 A follow-up discussion was organized in July 2020 and the different teams shared their observations and findings in a public workshop held remotely on November 17-18 of 2020.
 The observations reported here are those that proved most convergent among us.

-Figure 1: Distribution of attendance across the 30 researchers for the seven sessions.
-RANDOM NUMBERS, T.B.C.

 The CCC proceedings: An overview

-After briefly introducing the context that brought about the CCC, we describe its proceedings using the common structure-process-outcome framework (Goold et al., 2012).
-We close by discussing how the citizens’ proposals have been followed up so far.
+After briefly introducing the context that brought about the CCC, we describe its proceedings using the common structure-process-outcome framework (Goold et al., 2012) and discuss the extent to which the citizens’ proposals have been followed up on.

 Inception

 In November 2018, France was hit by a major political crisis.
 In response to a set of governmental measures deemed unfair to the poor – a planned increase in the carbon tax, a reduction of speed limits from 90 to 80 km/h mainly applying in rural areas and tax cuts benefiting the rich – protesters started gathering every Saturday and occupying roundabouts on a daily basis (Nature, 2019; Brancaccio, 2020).
 What came to be known as the Gilets Jaunes movement made the headlines of French political life for nearly six months, with aftershocks still being felt.
 Among other responses, the government organized in early 2019 what was termed the “Grand National Debate,” which included elements of participatory and deliberative democracy, in particular through eighteen “regional citizen conferences,” each inviting about a hundred of randomly selected citizens to deliberate for a day and a half.
 In closing the Grand National Debate in April 2019, President Macron took a step further, announcing the creation of a dedicated citizens’ assembly on climate – the CCC (See Appendix B).
-The President committed that the measures submitted by the citizens’ assembly would be brought “unfiltered” to the appropriate level: referendum, governmental or parliamentary action.
-While generating widespread comment, the “no filter” commitment lacked a common understanding.
-From a political perspective, it suggested that the President had a duty to take the citizens’ proposals as is.
-From a legal perspective, it suggested that the citizens had a duty to produce readily implementable bills.
-Both understandings were prevalent in public debates and it was never clear which one prevailed.
+The President committed that the measures submitted by the citizens’ assembly would be brought “without filter” to the appropriate level: referendum, governmental or parliamentary action.
+In so committing to take the citizens’ proposals as is, the President asked in return of the citizens to produce readily implementable bills.

 The CCC was formally initiated in July 2019 by a mandate letter from the Prime Minister inviting participants to “define structuring measures to manage, in a spirit of social justice, to cut France’s greenhouse gas (GHG) emissions by at least 40% by 2030 compared to 1990” (see Appendix C).
 The letter was addressed to the head of the Economic, Social and Environmental Council (CESE), to whom the organization of the CCC was delegated.